Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 A sweet one-bowl treat with minimal ingredients

-This simple recipe is one of our favorite “go-to’s” because it’s so easy for those times when you need to bring a treat somewhere, or just need your own sugar fix, but you need it fast!
+This simple recipe is one of our favorite “go-to’s” because it’s so easy for when you need to bring a treat somewhere, or just need your own sugar fix, but you need it fast!

 Jump to:

 This post contains affiliate links.
-See our affiliate disclosure for details.
+See our affiliate disclosure policy for details.
 We only recommend products we love and use.

 Ingredients for Sugar Cookie Bars

-- Sugar – These are sugar cookie bars, after all 😀
+- Sugar – These are sugar cookie bars, after all! 😀

 - Flour – all-purpose is best